learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 ### Building the has many/belongs to relationship

 How can an artist have many songs and a song belong to an artist?
-An individual song will need to hold a reference to the artist it belongs, to meaning it will need to have an `artist=()` and `artist` method.
+An individual song will need to have a reference to the artist it belongs to, meaning it will need to have an `artist=()` and `artist` method.
 And an individual artist will need a method that returns a collection of all the songs that belong to that artist.
+Which means the song class will need to have a global variable that holds all instances of every song that's been created in an array.
+To access that array, the song class will also need a class method that returns the global variable holding those instances.

 How can an author have many posts and a post belong to an author?
 An individual post will need to hold a reference to the author it belongs to, meaning it will need to have an `author=()` and `author` method.
 And an individual author will need a method that returns a collection of all the posts that belong to that author.
+Which means the post class will need to have a global variable that holds all instances of every post that's been created in an array.
+To access that array, the post class will also need a class method that returns the global variable holding those instances.

+### Who knows about who?

+In order to have an artist find all of it's songs, the song class needs to know about all its song instances and a song instance needs to know about the artist class it belongs to.

+The same goes for an author and a post.
+To do this, you'll need to create a global variable that keeps track of all

 #### The `#add_song_by_name` and `#add_post_by_title` Methods